An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Less Common Forms of Psoriasis

 The patches are teardrop-shaped and appear suddenly, usually over the trunk and often on the arms, legs, or scalp.
-They often disappear without treatment.
+They often disappear without treatment treatment over the course of several months.

-Guttate psoriasis can also develop in patients who have already had other forms of psoriasis, most often in people treated with widely-applied topical (rub-on) products containing corticosteroids.
+Guttate psoriasis can also develop in people who have already had other forms of psoriasis, most often in people treated with widely-applied topical (rub-on) products containing corticosteroids.

 Patches usually appear as smooth inflamed areas without a scaly surface.
 They occur in the folds of the skin, such as under the armpits or breast, or in the groin.